Digdgeo/PhenoAppLyon/README.rst

 ==========================

 PhenoApp is a python script for creating seasonal NDVI compositions gifs.
 This is one of the 3 buttons that conform the future Python Package GeeLterMap.
-A Geemap based tool that uses `Google Earth Engine
+A Geemap based tool that uses _Google Earth Engine
-API <https://github.com/google/earthengine-api>`_to show phenological satellite data in some eLTER sites.
+API <https://github.com/google/earthengine-api> to show phenological satellite data in some eLTER sites.
 The other buttons will be focused in flooding and Land Surface temperature.

 This repo is kind of a prelease of that future GeeLterMap package to present PhenoApp tool in the eLTER software tools Workshop helded at Lyon from 7-9 febraury 2023.